1. Diversity of Hospital Experiences

 3. Our Faculty

-The Division of Emergency Medicine has been fortunate to recruit the “best of the best” to join our already exceptional faculty.
+The Department of Emergency Medicine has been fortunate to recruit the “best of the best” to join our already exceptional faculty.
 Our faculty have trained all over the country, and the residency program directly benefits from a broad range of practice styles—which also makes for lively teaching conferences.
 The faculty have diverse interests and are eager to get residents involved in their projects.
 Most importantly, faculty members are dedicated to resident training and are enjoyable, interesting and engaging people to work with.

 “The attendings are awesome!
 They are all very energetic and approachable.
 Many have interests within the subspecialties of Emergency Medicine and they are all eager to share these interests with us.” -- Sean Nguyen, MD, Class of 2016